arielhp/accept-a-card-payment/README.md

 You will need a Stripe account.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

-Copy the .env.example file into a file named .env in the folder of the server you want to use.
+Copy the .env.example file into a file named .env in the server folder.
 In the .env file:

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>